Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: State of the art on Interpretative models for Tree Ensemble

-Recently, in \cite{vidal2020born}, the concept of the born again tree has been explored from an optimization viewpoint. \emph{Faithfulness} is defined as the capacity of the representer tree to reproduce precisely the decision function $f(x)$ of the TE on the whole space of the features and not only on the samples.
+We are interested mainly in the stream of "born-again" trees, which involves building a single decision tree, called \emph{representer tree}, that mirrors the behavior of a pre-existing tree ensemble over all its feature space.
+Born-again trees were originally proposed in \cite{Breiman1996} as the problems of: "giving a probability distribution $\cal P$ on the space of input variables $x$, find the tree that best represents $f(x)$" where $f(x)$ is a given prediction.
+In \cite{Breiman1996}, TEs are used to manufacture new pairs $(x^i,y^i)$, and a representer tree is constructed with a prediction accuracy on the manufactured samples close to the tree ensemble's accuracy rather than the ground truth.
+However, the tree can grow too much and might result in a not interpretable model. \lnote{From an optimization viewpoint, in \cite{vidal2020born}, a dynamic programming algorithm is proposed to build a born-again tree of minimal size that faithfully reproduces the behavior of the tree ensemble.} \emph{Faithfulness} is defined as the capacity of the representer tree to reproduce precisely the decision function $f(x)$ of the TE on the whole space of the features and not only on the samples.
 In both approaches \cite{Breiman1996,vidal2020born}, a univariate tree is constructed where the depth or number of leaves is controlled by optimizing exactly or approximately the complexity and by post-pruning to reduce the size.
 In \cite{vidal2020born}, it is proved that the problem of determining a faithful optimal decision tree of minimal size (where either depth or number of leaves, or any hierarchy of these two are used as complexity measures) is $\cal NP$-hard and that the depth of such an optimal tree is bounded above by the sum of the depth of the trees in the forest (the bound is tight).
 As the Problem is {\cal NP}-hard, the computational time of the dynamic programming algorithm proposed in \cite{vidal2020born} will eventually increase exponentially with the number of features, and a heuristic approach is proposed, which is guaranteed to be faithful but not necessarily minimal in size.
 A post-pruning phase is used on the set of six problems studied that seems not to affect the quality of the predictions but to significantly simplify the born-again trees.
 Authors observed that born-again decision trees contain many inexpressive regions which do not contribute to effectively classifying samples.
 The purpose of these regions and their contribution to the generalization capabilities of random forests is not clear yet.